 - Location: Lagos, Nigeria

-If you want to understand why jollof rice is the subject of near-religious debate across West Africa, the Lagos Food Festival will settle it for you — or more likely, deepen the argument in the most delicious way possible.
-This is a festival that celebrates Nigerian food with the same energy Lagos brings to absolutely everything: loud, proud, abundant, and utterly alive.
-The jollof wars (Nigeria vs. Ghana, always, forever) play out in cook-off competitions that draw enormous crowds and strong opinions.
-Beyond jollof, you’re eating suya — skewered, spice-rubbed grilled meat that is the gold standard of street food — and sitting down to steaming bowls of egusi soup with pounded yam, a dish so comforting it feels like a hug in carbohydrate form.
-The festival draws chefs, food bloggers, and home cooks from across the continent, and the atmosphere is festive in that specifically Lagos way: dressed up, spirited, and deeply communal.
-Expect to spend around ₦5,000–₦15,000 ($3–$10 USD) on food across the day, more if you’re sampling everything (which you should).
-Practical tip: Book your Lagos accommodation at least two months in advance — the city fills up fast during major events, and good spots near Victoria Island go quickly.
-Vegetarians will find plenty to eat here; Nigerian cuisine features incredible bean-based dishes, plantains, and vegetable stews that stand completely on their own.
+If you’ve ever wondered why jollof rice inspires near-religious arguments across West Africa, the Lagos Food Festival won’t end the debate — it’ll just make it far more delicious.
+This festival celebrates Nigerian cuisine with the exact same intensity Lagos brings to everything else: loud, unapologetic, generous, fully alive.
+The ongoing jollof wars (Nigeria against Ghana, permanently) unfold in cook-off competitions that pull in huge crowds and even bigger opinions.
+Beyond the rice, there’s suya — spice-crusted grilled meat on skewers, the undisputed benchmark of street food — and bowls of egusi soup served with pounded yam, a dish so warming it might as well be a hug rendered in carbohydrates.
+The festival attracts chefs, food bloggers, and home cooks from across the continent, and the whole scene carries that distinctly Lagos energy: dressed to impress, high-spirited, deeply shared.
+Plan on spending around ₦5,000–₦15,000 ($3–$10 USD) on food over the course of a day — more if you’re sampling widely, which you absolutely should.
+Practical tip: Reserve your Lagos accommodation at least two months ahead — the city books up quickly during major events, and the better spots near Victoria Island disappear fast.
+Vegetarian travelers won’t struggle here either; Nigerian cooking has an incredible range of bean dishes, plantains, and vegetable stews that hold their own without meat.

-Fez Festival of World Sacred Music — and Its Street Food Culture (Morocco)
+Fez Festival of World Sacred Music — and the Street Food Around It (Morocco)

 - Location: Fez (Fès), Morocco

-- Typical Dates: June (usually the second or third week)
+- Typical Dates: June, generally the second or third week

 - Duration: 9 days

-Okay, so the Fez Festival of World Sacred Music is primarily a music event — but if you go and only talk about the music, you have failed as a traveler and I say that with love.
-The medina of Fez during festival season is one of the most sensory-overwhelming, soul-stirring, deeply beautiful places I have ever stood with food in my hands, and the street food alone justifies the plane ticket.
-Fez is where Moroccan cuisine is at its most classical and confident.
-You are eating pastilla — that impossible combination of shredded pigeon (or chicken), almonds, and cinnamon wrapped in paper-thin warqa pastry dusted with powdered sugar — and wondering why this isn’t on every restaurant menu in the world.
-You’re tearing into slow-cooked tagine with preserved lemon and olives, the kind that has been simmering since before you woke up.
-You’re wandering the alleyways of the ancient medina, eating msemen flatbread straight from a griddle for about 5 dirham (under $0.50 USD).
-The festival draws international visitors, which means the city’s riads and restaurants are buzzing with a wonderful cross-cultural energy, but the food remains deeply, authentically Moroccan.
-Halal options are the default here, making it genuinely easy for Muslim travelers to eat freely and adventurously.
-Practical tip: Riad accommodation books out months in advance during festival season — start looking in March or April for June travel.
-The festival itself has free and ticketed events; the street food experience is entirely free and endlessly rewarding.
-Morocco is exceptional for food travel Africa destinations, and Fez specifically will ruin you for lesser tagines for the rest of your life.
+The Fez Festival of World Sacred Music is, technically, a music event — but showing up and talking only about the music would be a real travel failure, and I say that with affection.
+During festival season, the medina of Fez becomes one of the most overwhelming, beautiful, sensory-saturated places I’ve ever stood in with food in hand, and the street food alone earns back the airfare.
+Fez is where Moroccan cooking shows its most confident, classical side.
+There’s pastilla — that improbable layering of shredded pigeon or chicken, almonds, and cinnamon tucked into paper-thin warqa pastry and dusted with powdered sugar — and you’ll wonder why it isn’t standard fare everywhere.
+There’s slow-braised tagine with preserved lemon and olives, the kind that’s clearly been simmering since well before you got out of bed.
+Wander the old medina’s alleys and you’ll find msemen flatbread griddled fresh for around 5 dirham (under $0.50 USD).
+International visitors flock here for the festival, giving the city’s riads and restaurants a genuinely cross-cultural buzz, though the food stays firmly, authentically Moroccan.
+Halal is simply the default here, which makes things effortless for Muslim travelers wanting to eat freely and adventurously.
+Practical tip: Riads sell out months ahead during festival season, so start hunting in March or April for a June trip.
+Some festival events are ticketed and some are free, but the street food itself costs nothing beyond your appetite and pays off endlessly.
+Morocco stands out among food travel Africa destinations, and Fez in particular will spoil you for every mediocre tagine you eat afterward.

 The Date Festival (Saudi Arabia and UAE)

-- Location: Al-Ahsa, Saudi Arabia and various UAE locations (including Al Ain and Dubai)
+- Location: Al-Ahsa, Saudi Arabia, plus various UAE locations including Al Ain and Dubai

-- Typical Dates: August through September, aligned with the date harvest season
+- Typical Dates: August into September, timed to the date harvest

-- Duration: Approximately 2 weeks, with multiple events across the season
+- Duration: Roughly 2 weeks, spread across several events

-August is the absolute best month to be in the Gulf if you love dates — and I mean that in the most literal, delicious way.
-The date harvest season transforms markets, festivals, and entire communities across Saudi Arabia and the UAE into celebrations of what might be the most underrated fruit on the planet.
-If your only experience with dates is the sad, shriveled box at a holiday cheese board, the Date Festival will fundamentally change your relationship with this food.
-You’re tasting hundreds of varieties you’ve never heard of — Medjool is just the beginning.
-There’s Sukkari (honey-sweet, almost caramel), Khalas (rich, toffee notes, the pride of Al-Ahsa), and Barhi (so soft they practically dissolve).
-The festivals in Saudi Arabia’s Al-Ahsa region — a UNESCO World Heritage agricultural landscape — include date auctions, cooking demonstrations, and competitions that take this fruit extremely seriously.
-In Dubai and Al Ain, markets and cultural events wrap around the harvest with traditional music, falconry displays, and endless hospitality.
-Dates are always offered with Arabic coffee (qahwa) as a gesture of welcome, and there is no more elegant way to start a morning.
-Entry to date festival markets is typically free; budget for purchasing dates to bring home (plan on at least AED 50–100 / SAR 50–100 for a good selection).
-Practical tip: Dress modestly, especially at Saudi events — lightweight, breathable layers that cover shoulders and knees are both respectful and genuinely practical in August heat.
-If you’ve already fallen for Dubai’s food scene, we have more Dubai content on WittyPassport worth exploring, and the date festival fits perfectly into a longer Gulf food itinerary that could include Jordan — check out our Jordan destination guides for a natural extension of this trip.
+August might be the single best month to be anywhere in the Gulf if dates are your thing — and I mean that with zero exaggeration.
+Harvest season turns markets, festivals, and entire communities in Saudi Arabia and the UAE into a running celebration of what could be the most overlooked fruit around.
+If the sad, shriveled dates from a holiday cheese platter are your only reference point, this festival will rewrite that relationship completely.
+You’ll try hundreds of varieties you’ve never encountered — Medjool barely scratches the surface.
+There’s Sukkari (honeyed, near-caramel), Khalas (deep toffee notes, the pride of Al-Ahsa), and Barhi (so tender they nearly melt on contact).
+The festivities in Saudi Arabia’s Al-Ahsa region — a UNESCO World Heritage agricultural landscape — include date auctions, live cooking demos, and competitions that treat this fruit with total seriousness.
+Over in Dubai and Al Ain, markets and cultural programming build around the harvest with traditional music, falconry shows, and hospitality that never seems to run out.
+Dates always arrive alongside Arabic coffee (qahwa) as a welcome gesture, and there’s no more graceful way to start a day.
+Getting into the date markets is typically free; set aside money for buying dates to bring home — figure at least AED 50–100 / SAR 50–100 for a decent haul.
+Practical tip: Dress modestly, particularly at Saudi events — light, breathable layers covering shoulders and knees are both respectful and, frankly, sensible in August heat.
+If Dubai’s food scene has already won you over, there’s more Dubai content on WittyPassport worth browsing, and the Date Festival slots neatly into a longer Gulf food itinerary — our Jordan destination guides make a natural next stop on that same trip.

-Here’s the thing about chasing food festivals in unfamiliar cities: sometimes you find yourself in an Airbnb kitchen at midnight, desperately wanting to recreate what you just ate, with zero local spices and a minibar that only stocks instant coffee.
-I learned this the hard way in Durban.
+Here’s what nobody tells you about chasing food festivals through unfamiliar cities: eventually you’re standing in an Airbnb kitchen at midnight, desperate to recreate whatever you just ate, with no local spices in reach and a minibar stocked with nothing but instant coffee.
+Durban taught me this lesson the hard way.

-- The canvas bag compresses flat enough to fit in a carry-on without taking up the space of an entire shoe, which matters when you’re already packing festival clothes and camera gear.
+- The canvas bag squashes down flat enough to slide into a carry-on without eating up the space of a whole shoe — useful when you’re already hauling festival outfits and camera equipment.

-- The jars are actually sealed tight, which I didn’t fully appreciate until I watched someone else’s turmeric explode all over their luggage at Johannesburg airport.
+- The jars seal properly, which I didn’t fully register until I watched someone else’s turmeric detonate across their suitcase at Johannesburg airport.

 I almost left it behind before my last trip—thought it was overkill, thought I’d just eat out every meal—but the moment I had access to a functioning kitchen and actual cumin, I remembered exactly why I packed it.
 Travel Spice Kit with 10 Spice Jars and Canvas Seasoning Storage Bag